 - Sustainable harvesting

-- Food preservation demonstrations
+- Food preservation demonstrations and lending library

 - Ecosystem restoration

 - Food and medicine distribution to elders and others